token2/pin_plus_firmware/README.md

 ## Overview

-This repository contains the source code for the Java Applet used in our FIDO2.1. security keys with PIN complexity enforcement (PIN+) and the 300 passkey storage capacity (Release 2).
+This repository contains the source code for the Java Applet used in our FIDO2.1. security keys with PIN complexity enforcement (PIN+) and the 300 passkey storage capacity (Release2 and newer).
 The goal is to provide a transparent view of our implementation and to contribute to the broader community of security key developers and researchers.